Skip to Content

 Seek Justice With Experienced Employment Law Attorneys

 Under California law, sexual harassment in the workplace is illegal.
-However, sexually harassing conduct can sometimes be subtle and complex to identify.
-The complexity of this issue lies in the fact that it can take numerous forms and is not always visible.
-Knowing how to identify it and learning what you can do to hold offending coworkers and supervisors liable for their actions can help you protect your right to a safe workplace.
+However, sexually harassing conduct can sometimes be subtle and difficult to identify.
+This conduct can take many forms and may not always be obvious.
+Recognizing sexual harassment and learning what you can do to hold coworkers or supervisors accountable helps protect your right to a safe workplace.

-At Domb Rauchwerger LLP, we understand that being dismissed or forced to quit your job due to sexual harassment can leave you feeling violated and helpless.
-If you have suffered repeated instances of sexual harassment or were fired as a result of harassment, we can help.
-Our team is committed to holding employers accountable for violating state employment law and seeking justice for our clients in Pasadena, its surrounding areas, and statewide.
+At Domb Rauchwerger LLP, we know that being dismissed or forced to quit your job due to sexual harassment leaves you feeling isolated.
+If you have experienced repeated instances of sexual harassment or lost your job because of harassment, our team can help.
+We commit to holding employers accountable for violating state employment law and pursue justice for our clients in Pasadena, the surrounding areas, and across California.

 Call Domb Rauchwerger LLP at (213) 772-5882 or complete our free case review form to request a consultation with a Pasadena sexual harassment lawyer.
 Se habla Español.